 Secondary School - (Gr.
 10 - 12) - full year and one semester students entrance dates - September 1 and February 1.

 Short Term Programs - some of our schools will accept short term students - flexible dates - NO entry in December nor March.

-A non-refundable application fee of $350 must accompany the application. (one time only fee).
+A non-refundable, one time only, application fee of $350 must accompany the application.
 Learn more about Fees and Payments.

 For more information on Short Term Programs.